 The Great Wall is made by Legendary Entertainment and is distributed by Universal.
 The movie stars Matt Damon (Interstellar), Jing Tian (Kong: Skull Island) and Pedro Pascal (Game of Thrones).
-The Great Wall is Zhang Yimou’s first English-spoken movie that he has directed.
+The Great Wall is the first English-spoken movie directed by Zhang Yimou.
 The visuals are beautiful, as they should be with an estimated 150 million dollar budget.
 Unfortunately, the writing and the plot are too simplistic and predictable.
 The Great Wall of China is a historic structure, which is interesting as the movie gets its story from a legend based on real life.

 Story and Character

 The story picks up with European mercenary William Garin (Matt Damon) and Pero Tovar (Pedro Pascal) in China searching for black powder.
 They have an interaction with a mysterious creature, later called the Tao Tei, and kill it.
 However, they reach the wall and are taken prisoner by The Nameless Order.
 From there the plot is simple.
 They help the Nameless Order defeat the Tao Tei.
 Of course, there is a love interest, just like every other movie.

 William Garin is the generic hero character you will get in every movie that has lazy writing and can’t be bothered to write interesting characters.
 His story arc goes like this; he starts off being greedy and only does things for himself.
 He eventually becomes heroic and does what is right.
 The only real way he changes that I can tell from the movie is he falls in love with Commander Lin Mae (Jing Tian).
 However, this storyline doesn’t even get explored that much.

 Commander Lin Mae’s character has no real personality.
 That is all I can really say.
 She is given some nice battle scenes, but character-wise, she doesn’t get much development.